Webinar

 IPOs often garner significant media attention, particularly when better known or highly successful private companies choose to go public.
 Investors take an interest as they see a stock that has just been offered on the public markets as a “ground floor” investment opportunity.

-“The early days of trading [in a new IPO] can be very speculative.
+“The early days of trading in a new IPO can be very speculative.
 The real value becomes more apparent six months after the initial offering.”

-Kaush Amin, head of private market investing at U.S. Bank Wealth Management
+Kaush Amin, head of private market investing at U .S.
+Bank Wealth Management

 While investors may have a desire to own stocks as quickly as they come to market, a reasonable concern is whether that’s appropriate for a long-term investment strategy.
-“The early days of trading can be very speculative.
+“The early days of trading in an IPO can be very speculative.
 The real value becomes more apparent six months after the initial offering,” says Amin.
 He notes that once a stock goes public, there’s a 180-day lockup period that restricts private investors in the company from selling shares.
 “Once that lockup period expires, you’ll have a better sense of private investors’ sentiment about the company’s outlook,” says Amin.
-If many private investors put their shares on the market when the lockup period expires, it may reflect a lack of confidence in the company’s future prospects.
-If instead more of those investors hold onto their stock, it may indicate their expectation of future share price appreciation.
-That would be a positive sign to other investors.

 Haworth points out that companies from all industry sectors go public, with no discernible trend indicating which tend to perform best over time.
 “It’s really a company-by-company situation,” says Haworth.
 “Certain environments may favor certain types of stocks, but there’s no particular advantage a specific industry has demonstrated over time.”